-E. Lead
+D. Lead

-- 1. Contractor shall not install lead-containing materials, unless approved by Buyer's SH&E organization.
-Furthermore, contractor shall assume all existing paint contains lead, unless analytical data proves otherwise.
-Paint containing lead shall not be disturbed, unless the activities have been documented in a lead work plan, in accordance with OSHA Regulations, and submitted to Buyer's SH&E organization for review.
-Activities, which may involve lead include: - Painting and decorating with lead-containing paint or other materials - Demolition or salvage of structures where lead or materials containing lead are present - Removal or encapsulation - New construction, alteration, repair or renovation of structures, substrates, or portions t hereof, that contain lead - Installation of products containing lead - Lead contamination/emergency clean up - Transportation disposal, storage, or containment of lead or materials containing lead on the site - 2.
-Contractor shall remove lead-containing materials in such a way that does not generate lead dust and follow the specific requirements listed in 29 CFR 1926.62 and/or CCR Title 8, Section 1532.1 (for California site locations). - 3.
-Contractor shall assume responsibility for the proper packaging of the lead waste prior to disposal. - 4.
-Buyer shall assume responsibility for disposal of all lead-containing waste that is generated. - 5.
-Upon request, contractor shall provide Buyer with contractor's personnel air monitoring data and blood lead levels consistent with medical confidentiality provisions. - a) If any contractor's employee or their designated agents exceed the OSHA Permissible Exposure Level for lead of 50 micrograms per cubic meter (50 $\mu g/m^3$), or have elevated blood levels greater than 50 micrograms per deciliter (50 50 $\mu g/dl$), the employee shall be removed from the work area and additional engineering work control measures shall be implemented by contractor.
+Contractor shall not install lead-containing materials, unless approved by Buyer's SH&E organization.
+Furthermore, Contractor shall assume all existing paint contains lead, unless analytical data proves otherwise.
+Paint containing lead shall not be disturbed, unless the activities have been documented in a lead work plan, in accordance with Arkansas Department of Environmental Quality (ADEQ), and submitted to Buyer's SH&E organization for review.
+Activities, which may involve lead include:

+- a.
+Painting and decorating with lead-containing paint or other materials; - b. demolition or salvage of structures where lead or materials containing lead are present; - c. removal or encapsulation; - d. new construction, alteration, repair or renovation of structures, substrates, or portions thereof, that contain lead; - e. installation of products containing lead; - f. lead contamination/emergency clean-up; - g. transportation disposal, storage, or containment of lead or materials containing lead on the site; - h. maintenance activities - 2.
+Contractor shall remove lead-containing materials in such a way that does not generate lead dust and follow the specific requirements listed in 29 CFR 1926.62 and CCR Title 8, Section 1532.1.

-F. Water Discharge
+E. Water Discharge

-- Contractor shall not discharge wastewater to Buyer's ground, sanitary system, or storm drains unless written authorization has been obtained from Buyer's SH&E organization.
-All equipment or area washdown water shall be contained and discharged according to instructions from Buyer's Contract Coordinator. - All concrete cutting water shall be managed according to instructions from Buyer's Contract Coordinator.
+Contractor shall not discharge wastewater to Buyer's ground, sanitary system, or storm drains unless written authorization has been obtained from Buyer's SH&E organization.
+All equipment or area washdown water shall be contained and discharged according to instructions from Buyer's Contract Coordinator.

-G. Hazardous Waste
+F. Hazardous Waste

 - 1. Contractor shall notify Buyer's Contract Coordinator prior to generation of any hazardous waste. - 2.
-All hazardous waste shall be handled, managed and packaged to meet all federal, state and local regulations. - 3.
-Contractor shall store hazardous or potentially hazardous wastes in Buyer provided hazardous waste containers in Buyer approved staging area(s).
-Buyer shall be responsible for disposal of all contractor-generated hazardous wastes. - 4.
+All hazardous waste shall be handled, managed and packaged to meet all Federal, State and Local regulations. - 3.
+The Contractor shall store hazardous or potentially hazardous wastes in the Buyer approved staging area(s). - 4.
 Contractor shall make a good faith effort to minimize hazardous waste generation. - 5.
-Should the contractor or their designated agents not comply with the federal, state, local, or municipal regulations, or with this document, Buyer has the right to stop work, at contractor's expense, until the issue is rectified.
-The cost for project delays shall be assumed by contractor. - a) Violations may be referred to the appropriate regulatory agency(s), which may lead to legal, civil, and/or criminal action.
+Should the Contractor or their designated agents not comply with the Federal, State, and/or local regulations, or with this document, Buyer has the right to stop work, at Contractor's expense, until the issue is rectified.
+The cost for project delays shall be assumed by Contractor. - a.
+Violations may be referred to the appropriate regulatory agency(s), which may lead to legal, civil, and/or criminal action.

-H. Radiation
+G. Radiation

-When applicable, prior to the conduct of site operations, Buyer's SH&E organization shall review and approve contractor's radiation safety procedures.
-Unless specified otherwise in writing, the contractor shall bear primary responsibility for safe conduct of licensed or registered operations while on Buyer's property
+1. When applicable, prior to the conduct of site operations, Buyer's SH&E organization shall review and approve Contractor's radiation safety procedures.
+Unless specified otherwise in writing, the Contractor shall bear primary responsibility for safe conduct of licensed or registered operations while on Buyer's property.